ashleyng/ToolsTipsAndResources/Tools.md

 These tools make it easy to create screenshots to submit to the AppStore.
 There are pros and cons to each, but they all work really well.

 * [AppInstitue](https://screenshot-maker.appinstitute.com)
+  * Used to submit screenshots to the App Store
 * [AppLaunch](https://theapplaunchpad.com)
 * [MockUPhone](https://mockuphone.com)
+  * Used to post screenshots of my app to my personal website

 ## [Privacy Policy Creator](https://app-privacy-policy-generator.firebaseapp.com/#)